 This one shows the outcome prospects crave:

-As you see in screenshots above, by weaving his product into the content he shares on social, Gazdecki is subtly piquing interest from prospects.
+As you see in the screenshots above, by weaving his product into the content he shares on social, Gazdecki is subtly piquing the interest of prospects.

 And with hundreds of engagements, he sure is reaching more people.

 Crossbeam’s early marketing strategy was pure content marketing.

 But despite much SEO focus, they still achieved this: